As the

 un-calibrated monitors can vary significantly.
 Colors are overly

-bright and saturated on some new flat
+bright and saturated on some new

 screens, while on older monitors